ericatsydney/ericatsydney.github.io/_posts/2017-10-13-auth-in-mvc.markdown

 When we use `roles` in access rule, `CWebUser::checkAccess` will be called to return true or false.

 Business rule is the association of roles, operations and tasks.
-These relationship are stored in table: AuthAssignment, AuthItem, and AuthChild.
+These relationship are stored in table: authassignment, authitem, and authitemchild.

+Before we set oof to define an authorization hierachy and permform access checking.
+We need to configure the `authManager` application component.
+Typically, it will be like this:
+{% highlight php%}
+// The auth manager will try to cache auth informat in authassignment and reuse later.
+// If cannot be found in cache, then look for authitem and authitemchild to check operation against roles.
+'authManager' => array(
+    'class' => 'ext.ECachedDbAuthManager',
+    'cacheID' => 'cache',
+    'connectionID' => 'db',
+    'assignmentTable' => 'authassignment',
+    'itemTable' => 'authitem',
+    'itemChildTable' => 'authitemchild',
+),
+{% endhighlight %}

 Laravel